appie2go/DomainObjects/readme.md

 {
     public Euro Price { get; }

+    // Don't forget to either give the class a public constructor
-    // Important!!: Give it a public constructor public Order(Id<Order> id, Euro price) : base(id) {
+    // or add a factory method to instantiate an instance of the class.. public Order(Id<Order> id, Euro price) : base(id) {
         Price = price;